 Here is an overview of the artificial forms and bioavailable coenzyme forms:

 Vitamin Precursor /Alternative Form

-Unfortunately, at present there is a lack of reliable, scientific research into this topic.
-Sufficient studies into vitamin B12 and folic acid show a tendency of slight advantages when using coenzyme forms, but these are the only studies with enough depth which currently available.
-Due to the missing scientific studies into the natural B vitamins, the decision as to which active ingredient to opt for can be left to personal feeling and common sense.
+Unfortunately, at present there is a lack of reliable, scientific research on this topic.
+Only for folic acid and vitamin B12 are there enough studies that tend to show a slight advantage towards the coenzyme forms.
+Due to the missing scientific studies into the natural B vitamins, the decision as to which active ingredient to opt for must be based on personal feelings and common sense.

-In our view, it is more than plausible that our body is optimally adapted to natural nutrients through evolution.
-As a result of this, the body’s vitamin requirement should be covered with fresh foods and nutrients wherever possible.
-When this is not possible, we consider it important to give preference to supplements which are closer to nature – ideally, supplements containing only extracts from natural food sources, or those which use vitamin forms that actually occur in the body.
+In our opinion, it is more than plausible that our body is optimally adapted to natural nutrients through evolution.
+If possible, the body’s vitamin requirement should therefore be covered with fresh foods.
+If this is not possible, we believe that preference should be given to supplements which are as close to nature as possible – ideally, supplements containing ingredients extracted from natural food sources or those which use vitamin forms that are actually found in the human body.